-- 54. Doctoral students can be employed at the academic departments of the University as full-time or part-time employees with the consent of their Supervisor.
-Each year, doctoral students are allowed to have a pedagogical workload if the doctoral student agrees, and if it complies with the needs and capacities of the academic department.
-The doctoral student receives remuneration for the pedagogical workload under the procedure set out by the University. - 55.
-A doctoral student (doctoral candidate) can submit a reasoned appeal or complaint regarding the decisions made with regard to him/her on the issues of doctoral studies under the procedure set out by the University when the decision-making (for example, in the course of the assessment of the learning outcomes, or the performance evaluation) includes a possible violation of the academic ethics, procedures and errors as well as a possible violation of the doctoral student's rights and legitimate interests, the non-award of a doctoral degree, the rejection of the doctoral candidate's or doctoral student's application for dissertation defence and any other issues related to the provision of doctoral studies.
-The appeals and complaints of doctoral students are examined with the participation of the representative delegated by doctoral students. - 56.
-Any employee of the University or any other interested person can submit a reasoned appeal or complaint to the Rector regarding any alleged violations or decisions made during the process of doctoral studies.
-A reasoned appeal or complaint is registered at the Document Management Office of the University and forwarded to the Rector.
-Any appeal or complaint received from a University employee or another interested person is referred by the Rector to the Committee, the respective department of the University, or to specially created structures, depending on the issue.
-The appeal or complaint from a University employee or another interested person has to be considered, investigated and given a response within 15 calendar days of receiving the document. - 57.
-Issues of academic ethics are discussed, and decisions are made by the Board of Academic Ethics following the Code of Academic Ethics of Kaunas University of Technology.
+57. Doctoral students are allowed to be employed at the academic departments of the doctoral student's institution as full-time or part-time employees with the consent of their Supervisor.
+Each year, a doctoral student can have a pedagogical workload if the doctoral student agrees, and if it complies with the needs and capacities of the academic department.
+The doctoral student receives remuneration for the pedagogical workload under the procedure set out by the doctoral student's institution.

+58. A doctoral student (doctoral candidate) can submit a reasoned appeal or complaint regarding the decisions made with regard to him/her on the issues of the doctoral studies under the procedure set out by the Institution when the decision-making (for example, in the course of the assessment of learning outcomes, or the performance evaluation, etc.); if the issue under consideration includes a possible violation of the academic ethics, procedures and errors, as well as possible violation of the doctoral student's rights and legitimate interests, the non-award of a doctoral degree, the rejection of the doctoral candidate's or doctoral student's application for the dissertation defence, and any other issues related to the provision of the doctoral studies.
+The appeals and complaints of doctoral students are examined with the participation of the representative delegated by the Institution's doctoral students.

+59. Any employee of the University or any other interested person can submit a reasoned appeal or complaint to the head of the Institution regarding any alleged violations or decisions made in the course of the doctoral studies.
+Any appeal or complaint received from the Institution's employee or another interested person is referred by the head of the Institution to the Committee, the respective department of the Institution, or specially created structures, depending on the issue.
+An appeal or complaint from the employee of the doctoral student's Institution or another interested person has to be considered, investigated, and given a response within 15 calendar days of receiving the document.

+60. Issues of academic ethics are discussed, and decisions are made by the Board/Committee of Academic Ethics of the Institution following the Code of Academic Ethics approved by the Institution.

+CHAPTER VII

-CHAPTER VII PREPARATION AND EXAMINATION OF THE DOCTORAL DISSERTATION
+PREPARATION AND EXAMINATION OF THE DOCTORAL DISSERTATION